fieldtrip/website/tutorial/continuous.md

     cfg.channel = 'EOGV';
     data_eogv   = ft_preprocessing(cfg, data_eogv); % nothing will be done, only the selection of the interesting channel

-Now that we have the EEG data rereferenced to linked mastoids and the horizontal and vertical bipolar EOG, we can combine the three raw data structures into a single representation of using
+Now that we have the EEG data rereferenced to linked mastoids and the horizontal and vertical bipolar EOG, we can combine the three raw data structures into a single representation using:

     cfg = [];
     data_all = ft_appenddata(cfg, data_eeg, data_eogh, data_eogv);